dekura/dekura.github.io/_includes/cv.md

 <p align='justify'>
 Greetings!
+I’m currently a Visiting Scholar at UT Austin, under the guidance of Professor <a href="http://users.ece.utexas.edu/~dpan/" target="_blank">David Z. Pan</a>.
+I'm thrilled to have this opportunity to collaborate and expand my research horizons at <a href="https://www.cerc.utexas.edu/utda/" target="_blank">UTDA</a>.
-I'm a Ph.D. candidate at The Chinese University of Hong Kong (CUHK-CSE), where I'm fortunate to work under the guidance of Professor <a href="http://www.cse.cuhk.edu.hk/~byu/" target="_blank">Bei Yu</a> and co-supervised by Professor  <a href="https://scholar.google.com/citations?user=WPhoQiUAAAAJ" target="_blank">Martin D. F. Wong</a>.
+I am also a Ph.D. candidate at The Chinese University of Hong Kong (CUHK-CSE), where I have been fortunate to work with Professor <a href="http://www.cse.cuhk.edu.hk/~byu/" target="_blank">Bei Yu</a> and co-supervised by Professor <a href="https://scholar.google.com/citations?user=WPhoQiUAAAAJ" target="_blank">Martin D. F. Wong</a>.
-My primary research area revolves around <b>computational lithography</b> and <b>mask optimization</b>, which involves developing algorithms to enhance the manufacturing process of integrated circuits.
+My primary research area revolves around <b>computational lithography</b> and <b>mask optimization</b>,
+focusing on developing algorithms to enhance the manufacturing process of integrated circuits.
-I'm also interested in exploring (1) the potential of <b>deep learning in VLSI design</b> and (2) <b>utilizing physics-informed networks to tackle EDA area problems</b>.
+I'm also deeply interested in exploring the potential of <b>deep learning in VLSI design</b>

-Furthermore, I'm actively seeking opportunities to broaden my research experience by embarking on academic visits or research internships.
+and utilizing <b>physics-informed networks to tackle EDA area problems</b>.

 I'm enthusiastic about collaborating with experts in the field and contributing to innovative projects.
 Please feel free to contact me if you have any suggestions or potential collaborations in mind.
 </p>